jprumekso/crudite/README.md

 **Disclaimer**

-This library is still at a very early stage.
-Use it at your own risk.
+This library hasn't been tested for various and complex use case, so use it at your own risk.

 **Table of contents**